LOCATION: Parking lot of Range Country Motel

 MILES DRIVEN SINCE LAST CHARGE: 141.5 miles since last charge.

 LOCATION DETAILS: The Range Country Motel is nice place to stop in the quaint little town of Murdo, SD.
 The hotel was awesome and let us hang out in the lobby while we were charging.
 There were a few restaurants and things to see if you walked into town, which was not far at all.
 We chose not to do this, but there were a few different options to occupy time while charging.

 WHAT WE DID WHILE CHARGING: Well, we discovered that we had a faulty charger, a little too late.
 However, the people we met at this stop were absolutely phenomenal.
 When we started charging, we each spent a few minutes calling home to talk to our families.
 Amanda’s kids wanted to know if there were trees where we were located, while Whitney’s husband was just glad we were still alive.

 After that we decided to go inside the Range Country Motel to take a break and talk to the front desk person while we waited.
 Briget was awesome and filled us in on the differences between the “West River” and the “East River” people in South Dakota.
-You should Google this, it’s very interesting!
+(If you have no idea what we are talking about, you should Google this, it’s very interesting!)
 We had a great conversation about the differences in schools and sports (they only have 11 students in a class – 60 in their whole school!)

 Either way, we had a pretty great, albeit long, stop.